 Employee benefits enrollment reports and data to pull for analysis

-Beyond listening to your clients’ overall feedback on this open enrollment season, you’ll want to seek out and review information, such as:3
+Beyond listening to your clients’ overall feedback on this open enrollment season, you’ll want to explore key questions, such as:3

-But these inanimate reports and data aren’t the only things worth analyzing.
-Employee feedback can be extremely useful as well – especially when it comes to analyzing process management.
+But these inanimate reports and data4 aren’t the only things worth analyzing.
+Employee feedback can be extremely useful as well — especially when it comes to analyzing process management and their user experience.

 Having your client’s employees fill out a survey or a pre-set evaluation form upon their enrollment completion can be a great way for you to glean and analyze interpersonal insights that won’t show up anywhere else.